-Let us set $\hbar = 1$ , c = 1 for convenience.
+From now on, let us set $\hbar = 1$, c = 1 for convenience.13

 Attempts to set up a relativistic version of quantum mechanics have failed.
 Let us see why.
+In investigating the reasons we shall encounter the key characteristics of a quantum (field) theory such as unitarity, locality and causality.